End of waste framework

 - EOW approvals – used when there is a potential market/demand for a resource, but an EOW code has not yet been developed.

-A waste can be approved as a resource if the Department of Environment and Science considers that it meets specified quality criteria for its specific use.
+A waste can be approved as a resource if the Department of the Environment, Tourism, Science and Innovation (the department) considers that it meets specified quality criteria for its specific use.
 If a waste is approved as a resource under the EOW framework, it is no longer considered a waste under section 8AA of the Waste Reduction and Recycling Act 2011.
 However, if the resource is not used in accordance with the EOW code or approval, it is deemed to be a waste.

 Benefits of operating under an EOW code may include: